imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

   </a>
 </h4>

 The `auto-fit` keyword allows us to wrap our columns into rows when there’s not enough space in our viewport to fit the 240px minimum value without overflowing the content.
-Sara Soueidan <a href="https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/" target="_blank" rel="noopener noreferrer">wrote an excellent article</a> about auto-sizing columns using the `auto-fill` and `auto-fit` keywords, in case you want to dive a little deeper into what’s going on under the hood.
+Sara Soueidan [wrote an excellent article](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/ about auto-sizing columns using the `auto-fill` and `auto-fit` keywords, in case you want to dive a little deeper into what’s going on under the hood.
 Now, with that last bit of code in place, we should be able to achieve this result:

 <figure>
   <img